adefaria/defaria.com/playbook/README.md

 I envision a 3 step process here:

-* Run ansible-playbook roles/genasys/launch_server.yml to provision the CentOS instance.
+* Run ansible-playbook roles/genasys/taskslaunch_server.yml to provision the CentOS instance.
 This should take about a minute.
 When finished log into DreamCompute to obtain it's public IP address.

-* Run ansible-playbook -i<IP>, --key-file ~/.ssh/dreamcompute.pem site.yml to
+* Run ansible-playbook -i&lt;IP&gt;, --key-file ~/.ssh/dreamcompute.pem site.yml to
   configure this new instance.
 This should take about 10 minutes.
+Don't forget the comma after the IP address!

 * Test new server.
 When satisfied point defaria.com to new IP address.